ArcticLight/Audiophile/README.md

 If you don't know what that means, then you're probably still fine... just attach a microphone to your computer, open this in Processing, and play some music into the microphone!

-Licenced under the GPLv2 licence, see the LICENCE file.
+Licensed under the MIT license.